epicentre-msf/covid-linelist/README.md

 4 philadelphia    <NA>                    <NA>
 5 new_jersey      new_jersey__essex       <NA>
 ```
-In the example above there are 3 mismatches between the linelist and shapefile:
+In the example above there were 3 mismatches between the linelist and shapefile:

 - Line 1: "Eerie" in the linelist is spelled "Erie" in the shapefile.
 This
 mismatch is close enough (≤2 characters) that fuzzy matching with the function